Palo Alto (2013 film)

 Palo Alto is a 2013 American coming-of-age drama film written and directed by Gia Coppola, based on the 2010 short story collection by James Franco.
-The film stars Franco alongside Emma Roberts, Jack Kilmer, Nat Wolff, Zoe Levin, Chris Messina, Keegan Allen, Val Kilmer and Margaret Qualley in her film debut.
+The film stars Franco alongside Emma Roberts, Jack Kilmer, Nat Wolff, Zoe Levin, Chris Messina, Keegan Allen, and Val Kilmer, and features Margaret Qualley in her film debut.
 It concerns a group of disaffected teenagers in a California suburb dealing with lust, boredom, and self-destruction.
 The film premiered at the Telluride Film Festival on August 29, 2013, and received a limited theatrical release in the United States on May 9, 2014, by Tribeca Film.

 Plot

 In the Northern California city of Palo Alto, best friends Teddy and Fred are teenage stoners.
 Teddy is artistically inclined, but Fred constantly gets the pair into trouble with his reckless behavior.
 Emily has a reputation as the promiscuous girl.
 April is a shy student who is made fun of by her classmates for still being a virgin, and is also teased by her soccer teammates because of their coach Mr. B.'s favoritism of her.
 At soccer practice, Mr. B., who is a divorced father, asks April to babysit his son Michael again because he is going on a date.
 In return, he offers her the striker position.

 Teddy and April have unspoken feelings for each other.
 At a party, they drink alcohol with everyone and get jealous seeing each other flirt with and kiss other people.
 Teddy and Emily go to a room and they share a kiss, which leads to her performing oral sex on him.
 Then, Teddy and Fred get into a car crash after leaving the party.
 A police officer pulls Teddy over and arrests him for driving under the influence.
 Instead of serving any jail time, he is placed on probation and ordered to perform community service at a children's library.

 While Teddy is doing his community service, Fred visits him and draws a penis in a children's book; Teddy later gets in trouble for both this and carving April's name into a bench.
 When Teddy goes to Fred's house to talk to him, Fred's father Mitch, also a stoner, makes Teddy uncomfortable by hitting on him.
 Teddy is later moved to a nursing home for his volunteer work, and he bonds with seniors over the portraits he draws of them.

 Meanwhile, Fred sets his sights on Emily, who invites him back to her home where they have sex.
 Although Emily has genuine feelings for Fred, he treats her as nothing more than a hookup.
 In a voiceover, he admits that at a friend's house, he got her naked in a bed so multiple guys could rape her.
 Then, they make out and she fellates him.